35 Republicans buck Trump, back study of Jan. 6 Capitol riot

 - Oops!Something went wrong.Please try again later.

-“I encourage all members, Republicans and Democrats alike, to put down their swords for once, just for once, and support this bill," said Katko.
+“I encourage all members, Republicans and Democrats alike, to put down their swords for once, just for once, and support this bill," Katko said before the House approved the measure.

+The 35 defectors represented a relatively modest but significant slice of House Republicans, of whom 175 opposed the legislation.
+Their defiance underscored the party’s rift as some lawmakers supported an investigation of the shocking and violent Capitol attack while leaders tried to avoid enraging the former president, whose support they believe they’ll need to win House control in the 2022 elections.

+All 10 Republicans who voted in January to impeach Trump for encouraging his supporters to storm the Capitol supported the commission.
+Most of the 35 Republicans backing the commission were moderates.

 “This is about fact.
 It is not partisan politics,” he said pointedly.

-The 35 defectors represented a relatively modest but still significant proportion of House Republicans, of whom 175 opposed the legislation.
-Their defiance underscored the party's rift as some lawmakers supported an investigation of the shocking and violent Capitol attack while leaders tried to avoid enraging the former president, whose support they believe they'll need to win House control in the 2022 elections.

-Three Republicans spoke in favor of the legislation: Katko and Fred Upton and Peter Meijer of Michigan.
-All were among the 10 who’d voted days after the attack to impeach Trump for encouraging his supporters to attack the Capitol.
-Trump was later acquitted by the Senate.
+Two other Republicans spoke in favor of the legislation: Fred Upton and Peter Meijer of Michigan.
+The two had also voted to impeach Trump.

-If not for resistance by the Capitol Police, “Who knows how many of our heads would have been swinging on those gallows” that members of the mob erected outside the building, Upton said.
+“January 6 is going to haunt this institution for a long, long time,” said Upton.
+He said that if not for resistance by the Capitol Police, “Who knows how many of our heads would have been swinging on those gallows” that members of the mob erected outside the building.

 Meijer, a freshman, took what seemed veiled shots at Trump, House Minority Leader Kevin McCarthy, R-Calif., and some of his GOP colleagues.